1.1 Mission Statement

 9.2.8 If the same complaint is already or has been the subject of proceedings before a tribunal, arbitrator, other Ombudsman, or is under investigation by any Ombudsman or Regulator.
 If the complaint is the subject of proceedings before a Court of law, instituted by or on behalf of the credit provider, subscriber to the credit bureau or any other organization dealing with

-10. JURISDICTION IN RESPECT OF NON-BANK CREDIT AND DEBT COUNSELLING MATTERS
+10. JURISDICTION IN RESPECT OF NON-BANK CREDIT MATTERS

-The following jurisdiction relates specifically to non-bank credit transactions and debt counselling matters and having due regard to the requirements of the National Credit Act and any relevant Codes of Conduct, the Credit Ombud shall consider complaints that pertain to matters where a member:
+The following jurisdiction relates specifically to non-bank credit transactions and having due regard to the requirements of the National Credit Act and any relevant Codes of Conduct, the Credit Ombud shall consider complaints that pertain to matters where a member:

 10.1 breached any relevant laws or regulations or by-law or duties imposed by law or did not give effect to a right provided by law or any regulations or by-law in relation to the subject matter of the complaint;